Action code in $DisplayExpression

 Action code can also be the value of certain attributes.
 For example, I can prepend the created date of a note to its displayed name while keeping its actual name hidden and intact.
 I do this by entering action code into the $DisplayExpression attribute.
 When $DisplayExpression is empty, Tinderbox displays the note’s $Name.
 But when $DisplayExpression has a non-nil value, this gets evaluated and becomes the note’s new $DisplayName, which is the name you see in all the views.
 In other words, $DisplayName is $Name unless $DisplayExpression is set.

-The Get Info window of the note you are now reading, showing some of the General system attributes.
-The $Name is unchanged, but the $DisplayExpression, having been set, overrides this. $Created is a date-type attribute and needs to be run through a format string.
+$Name is unchanged, but the $DisplayExpression, having been set, overrides this. $Created is a date-type attribute and needs to be run through a format string.